 This trope can sometimes be applied to queens, but it tends to happen less frequently.
 Whether this is because mocking women as fat is considered unseemly or due to the relative scarcity of fictional queens in general is left to the reader.
-A notable exception is the Hive Queen; if she's an egg-layer for the species, then the queen will probably be depicted as overweight to convey this aspect.
+A notable exception is the Insect Queen; if she's an egg-layer for the species, then the queen will probably be depicted as overweight to convey this aspect.

 In actuality, the trope is universal in neither fiction nor reality.
 In Real Life, monarchs vary as widely in body shape as everyone else, so it stands to reason that some would fall under this trope.

 This trope was probably popularized by Henry VIII, who was infamously morbidly obese in later life.
 This is also from the "jolly fatman" etymology, as the rich are often depicted as fat.
 The rich can buy more food, so they can eat more.
 Also, before the advent of cheap fast food, being fat was considered high fashion- as a scarce necessity food was worth more than gold or diamonds, and having a fat wife proved that you are wealthy enough to stuff her with food.
 Therefore, if you're the king, you must be tremendously fat.